finos-labs/training-course-developing-on-fdc3/README.md

 Complete the developer tutorial to integrate this with FDC3.

+## Channels

+- Observe that setting the workbench, the news and the pricer app to red channel means you can broadcast an instrument context and they'll all update.

 ## Lab 3 Steps

 The FDC3 Developer Training Course is divided into modules, which are reflected in the branches of this repo: